-Further practical actions that can be taken by finance teams on supporting a net zero commitment can be found in our Net Zero Practical Guide for Finance Teams of Banks, , which offers practical guidance on overcoming data challenges, some of which are also relevant to finance teams of re/insurers.
-A practical example of how re/insurers are approaching insurance-associated emissions can be found Allianz case study.
+Further practical actions that can be taken by finance teams on supporting a net zero commitment can be found in our Net Zero Practical Guide for Finance Teams of Banks, which offers advice on overcoming data challenges, some of which is also relevant to finance teams of re/insurers.
+A practical example of how re/insurers are approaching insurance-associated emissions can be found in our Allianz case study.